IronAdamant/windows_sound_tracker/README.md

 - **VolumeLevel**: Current volume percentage (0-100%)
 - **PeakLevel**: Peak audio level percentage (0-100%)
 - **IsSystemSound**: Whether it's a Windows system sound
+- **USBDevice**: USB device information if the sound is from a USB device
+- **BrowserTab**: Browser tab title if the sound is from a web browser

 ## 🔧 Technical Details